// Article by Paul Covey //

 Jeremy Smith // Backward bar, bar-ride on a bash-guard Bully

 They soon connected with the Pyfer brothers, Wayne, Dan and Kevin, as well as others in Lancaster.
-Eventually their crew started traveling to regional and national events to compete, and Tony was brining his video camera along for the ride.
+Eventually their crew started traveling to regional and national events to compete, and Tony was bringing his video camera along for the ride.

 “My uncle was crazy, and he had this big old school VHS camera set-up, with the cable feeding from the camera to the recorder.
 He let me borrow that and I started to film more and piece together short videos.
 Eventually I got a newer Hi-8 camera.
 I made a video called Ingratitude, and then I made All Souled Out.
 I sent that one into BMX Plus, and they gave it a pretty bad review.”